MicrosoftDocs/office-365-management-api/azure-information-protection-schema.md

 # Azure Information Protection (AIP) scanner events

 The AIP Unified Labeling client includes the Add-in for Office, the Scanner, the Viewer for Windows, the client PowerShell, and the Classify-and-Protect shell extension for Windows.
-All these components generate audit events that show up in the Office 365 activity logs and can be queried using the Office 365 Management Activity API. [click here](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-reference)
+All these components generate audit events that appear in the Office 365 activity logs and can be queried using the Office 365 Management Activity API.
+For more information, see the [Office 365 Management Activity API reference](/office/office-365-management-api/office-365-management-activity-api-reference).

 The five events (also called “AuditLogRecordType”) specific to AIP listed below, and more details about each can be found within the [API reference](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype)